List of The Vampire Diaries characters: Damon Salvatore

 Damon Salvatore (based on Damon Salvatore from the novels) is a vampire, turned by Katherine Pierce one hundred and forty-five years prior to the beginning of the main storyline.
-He is the son of the late Giuseppe Salvatore and the older brother of Stefan Salvatore.
+He is the son of the late Giuseppe Salvatore & Lily Salvatore and the older brother of Stefan Salvatore.
+He is also turned with Katherine's blood on his system and later shot by his own father along with Stefan.
 He is portrayed as a charming, handsome and snide person who loves tricking humans, and takes pleasure in feeding on them and killing them during the early episodes of the first season.
+His character is developed drastically during the course of the show, he becomes more compassionate after falling in love with Elena Gilbert.